miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 the suffering of the prey.

 Same with tech.
-Funny thing is that unlike in nature with the most successful designs becoming medium-sized omnivore generalists, like sayyyyyy... us, in tech, the most successful designs are the ones that are the most specialized.
+Funny thing is that unlike in nature with the most successful designs becoming medium-sized omnivore generalists, like us (we humans, we're medium-sized omnivore generalists), tech is leaning big.
+Shall we call them uhhh, I don't know, maybe ***big tech***.

-They are large, and they are predatory.
+The most successful designs in big tech, I mean the really massive oracles, the machines so big they're international... they're big saber-toothed tigers.
+Some diversify their diet and survive, but lose those long fangs and downsize in the process.
+Some even sneak into our homes and instead of eating us, pretend they're our babies by purring.
+But the story of Cuckoos, these cunning masters of misdirection is fodder for another day.
+Back to cats...

+Specialization means big and vulnerable.
+Specialization means predatory and sneaky.
 In nature animals that can take down incredibly large prey so that their tribe can feast for days while they themselves put in the least amount of effort are saber-toothed.

-You think I'm talking about saber-toothed tigers, but that's only one example.
+It's the basic ambush predator life-template and strategy of alligators and bobbit worms.
+Want some nightmares?
+Google bobbit worms.

+Saber-toothed tigers are everyone's favorite example, but that's only one example, and there's more than one of those that separately re-evolved!
+It's not just ***the*** saber-toothed tiger.
+There's, Smilodn populator (the largest), S. fatalis (the most famous), and S. gracilis (the smallest).
+And it's not a continuous line of evolution from one to the other.
+Nature tries to wipe out the saber-toothed tiger design over and over again, but the fangs came back the very next day.
+The fangs came back, we thought they were a goner.
+But the fangs came back; they just won't stay away.

+Nature produces big deadly fangs.
+And not just in cats.
 Back when giant reptiles roamed the Earth... what?
 Dinosaurs aren't reptiles?
 Yeah I know, I mean before that.
+Yeah, I know there were also saber-toothed dinosaurs but I don't want to talk about them.
+I want to talk about the Gorgonops.

-Back in the time before the dinosaurs and before mammals, nature showed us that plain ol' reptiles could fill every niche in the ecosystem.
+Back in the time before the dinosaurs and before mammals, nature showed us that plain ol' reptiles could fill every niche in the ecosystem from voles to vultures.
 There were giant reptiles that ate plants, and there were giant reptiles that ate other reptiles.
-And there was the G`orgonops.
+And there was the Gorgonops.

 Google Gorgonops!
 These things were the size of a bear, and they had saber teeth.
 They were the apex predators of their time, and they were everywhere.
 If